 Leadership Overview

-Beaver County PA has 5 executives leading key functions including technology, human resources, administration, and chapter leadership.
+Beaver County PA has 4 executives leading key functions including technology infrastructure, digital operations, organizational leadership, and administrative management.

 Leadership Roles at Beaver County PA